 To effectively teach reading to someone with dyslexia (a language based learning difficulty),

 1. Simultaneous, multisensory instruction is used to teach the name, formation, and sound of letters: vison, hearing, and touch used simultaneously to promote higher retention.

-2. Phonics skills are taught one at a time in building block fashion.
+2. Phonics based lessons are explicit, systematic: one at a time in building block fashion.

-4. Decoding (reading) and encoding (spelling) skills are taught using the 42 basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read longer words independently.
+4. Decoding (reading) and encoding (spelling) skills are taught using the 42 (not 44) basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read longer words independently.

 5. DAILY REVIEW is done -- the vowel, phonogram, and digraph sounds until mastered.

-6. KEY: Integrated materials give substantial decoding and encoding practice to achieve mastery.
+6. Substantial decoding and encoding practice is needed to achieve mastery.

-8. Students get preparation before reading a story by playing a word decoding game and doing worksheets related to the new sound/spelling, plus the reading and language arts skills that will be in the decodable story.
+8. Preparation for reading a story: playing word decoding games, doing worksheets related to the new sound/spelling and the language arts skills in the decodable story.

 What does the word "dyslexia" mean?